Last Updated: 15th December 2024

 Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October 2024

 When comparing the electricity unit rates you are paying, it is sometimes helpful to understand what the average electricity cost is in your region.
-This is because energy prices differ depending on which part of the country you live in.
+This is because energy prices differ depending on which part of the country you live in, known as a PES region - standing for 'Public Electricity Suppliers' that each powered certain areas of the UK when the electricity sector was privatised in 1997.

 The average standing charge for electricity is 60.99p per day across the UK.